 I write test and tune every nib that I put on a pen so it should write wet and smooth as soon as you get it.
 If you prefer your nib a different way please let me know when ordering and I’ll do my best to accommodate you.
 If you provide your own nib I don’t do anything to them except make sure they write.
 If it needs a tune up or grind, I can recommend others for that work.
 Basically, I won’t work on nibs that I can’t replace.

 If we were at a pen show and you handed me the pen, I did some work to it, handed it back, and it wasn’t just right, you would hand it back until I had it right.
 That’s how I work.
-When you get the pen back from a grind or tune up and it’s not just exactly right, please don’t think that we’re finished.
+When you get your new pen and it’s not just exactly right, please don’t think that we’re finished.
 Let me know how it feels and we’ll continue the work from there.
-First return gets free shipping, after that I ask that you pay for the return shipping.
+First return gets free shipping back, after that I ask that you pay for the return shipping.
 Any questions please do ask.

 Ebonite nib units